 The School of International Service (SIS) Peer Advising Program was created as an additional unit of academic support for SIS undergraduates in the SIS Undergraduate Advising Office.
 Our Peer Advisors are upperclassman who are dedicated to assisting second year students in their transition to SIS from First-Year Advising.
-Check out a Year 2 at SIS Academic Plan here.
+Check out a Year 2 at SIS Academic Plan and the video here.

 SIS Peer Advisors have a wide range of internship, thematic, regional, research, and student organization experience.
 They specialize in providing second-year students with the tools and resources to plan for and attain their academic and professional goals during their time here in SIS.

 These upperclassmen exemplify the attributes of an AU Eagle and have been selected on the basis of their academic and professional achievements, their contributions to the SIS and AU community, and their dedication to helping their peers create the best undergraduate experience possible.

 What We Do